Kerry Bowman: United Nations

 Bowman is currently working with Office for The Coordination of Humanitarian Affairs (OCHA) on an approach called Anticipatory Action, a set of actions taken to prevent or mitigate potential humanitarian disasters before acute impacts are felt.
 Through on-site fieldwork in fragile states, he is exploring both the ethics of this as well as many of the social, cultural and qualitative realities associated with such interventions.

+Having spent time in Chad, Sudan and South Sudan in 2023 and 2024, Bowman reported his observations and warned of the risk of ignoring the unfolding crisis in that part of the world: "The volume of suffering, fear and deprivation I saw on the border of Chad and West Darfur was staggering."

 Bowman previously served with United Nations Environment Programme (UNEP), as author with the fourth Global Environment Outlook (GEO-4) in 2007 and as a contributing author and expert reviewer with GEO-5 in 2012.
 He was also involved in Global Environment Outlook 6, examining the connection between human health and the environment.

 North Korea

 Since 2010, Bowman has joined a number of international delegations to North Korea (DPRK) that focused on environmental improvement and youth environmental education in relation to environmentally improved agricultural and environmental practice.
 "What is remarkable," Bowman notes, "is that DPRK may be the only country in the world that has adopted organic, sustainable agriculture as a national policy".